percona/pbm-docs/docs/reference/glossary.md

 ## Isolation

-The Isolation requirement means that no transaction can interfere
+The Isolation requirement means that no transaction can interfere with another.
-     with another.

 ## Jenkins

-`Jenkins <http://www.jenkins-ci.org>`_ is a continuous integration system that we use to help ensure the continued quality of the software we produce.
+[Jenkins](http://www.jenkins-ci.org) is a continuous integration system that we use to help ensure the continued quality of the software we produce.
 It helps us achieve the aims of:

-* no failed tests in trunk on any platform,
+* No failed tests in trunk on any platform
-* aid developers in ensuring merge requests build and test on all platforms,
+* Aid developers in ensuring merge requests build and test on all platforms,
-* no known performance regressions (without a damn good explanation).
+* No known performance regressions (without a damn good explanation).

 ## MinIO

-MinIO is a cloud storage server compatible with :term:`Amazon S3`, released under Apache License v2.
+MinIO is a cloud storage server compatible with [Amazon S3](#amazon-s3), released under Apache License v2.

 ## Oplog